esovetkin/biketour/README.md

    the bearings you have.

  + drivetrain efficiency.
-This parameter describes how efficient your drivetrain.
+This parameter describes how efficient your drivetrain is.
 Assuming to be fixed along the trip.

 ## Weather data source